Oracle Identity Cloud Service provides you with a secure and centralized cloud service to manage your applications.

 In Oracle Identity Cloud Service, each custom application is represented by an application template.
 This configuration template is used to define the identity, access, and configuration information that Oracle Identity Cloud Service requires to communicate with the application.

-When you purchase an Oracle application, an instance of the application is created in your identity domain and appears in the Applications page automatically.
+When you purchase an Oracle application, an instance of the application is created in your identity domain and appears in the Oracle Cloud Services page automatically.

 You can use Oracle Identity Cloud Service to grant users access to applications in two ways: